DocHHuang/open-research-data-sharing--uoedin/_episodes/text-lesson_1.md

 ---
 title: Text Lesson
-teaching: null
+teaching: 30
-exercises: null
+exercises: 30
-duration: null
+duration: 15
 summary: This template shows you how to use the various different special text boxes on offer.
 questions: null